Charlotte de Rothschild

 Baroness Charlotte de Rothschild (6 May 1825 – 20 July 1899) was a French socialite, painter, and a member of the prominent Rothschild banking family of France.

 Early years

 She was born in Paris, the daughter of Betty von Rothschild and James Mayer de Rothschild.
 Charlotte de Rothschild was raised by very wealthy parents who were at the center of Parisian culture.
-They patronized a number of major figures in the arts community including Gioacchino Rossini, Frédéric Chopin, Honoré de Balzac, Eugène Delacroix, and Heinrich Heine.
+They patronized a number of major figures in the arts community including Franz Liszt, Gioacchino Rossini, Frédéric Chopin, Honoré de Balzac, Eugène Delacroix, and Heinrich Heine.
 Chopin had become Charlotte's piano teacher in 1841, and as a tacit acknowledgment of the many years of support extended by Baron James and his wife Betty, dedicated to her an autograph of his Farewell-Waltz in A-flat major, Op.
 69 No.1, (almost certainly as an 1843 wedding present) his celebrated Ballade No. 4 in F minor, Op.
 52, and four years later another work, his Waltz in C-sharp minor, Op.
 64, No. 2.